Optimal Partitioning for Dual-Pivot Quicksort: An Asymptotically Optimal Classification Strategy

 \subsection{Guessing Whether $s < \ell$ or not}

-We explain how the ideal classification strategy just described can be approximated by an implementation.
-The idea simply is to make a few comparisons and use the outcome as a basis for a guess.
+We explain how the idealized classification strategy just described can be approximated by an implementation.
+The idea is to make a few comparisons and use the outcome as a basis for a guess.